-Overall materiality: Our235initial assessment is based on

-approximately 1.5% of the

-College's 2020/21

-expenditure, which is

-considered one of the

-principal considerations for

-users of the financial

-statements when assessing

-performance.235Performance materiality:176
+Overall materiality: Our initial assessment is based on approximately 1.5% of the College's gross expenditure as disclosed in the 2020/21 audited financial statements.
+We consider this to be the principal consideration for the users of the financial statements when assessing financial performance.